mbloms/academy-git-101-backwards/excercises/00-basics.md

 Initialized empty Git repository in /Users/ansig/Scratch/git-101/.git/
 ```

-This will have added a (hidden) directory called ".git" in your working directory.
+This will have added a (hidden) directory named `.git` in your working directory.
 This is the Git repository!
 At this point, it will only contain some basic files:

 ```bash
 $ find .git/